Absence from school

 Volunteers are always wanted.
 If you would like to help out, please contact our Canteen Manager

 Parent communication is always welcome and regarded as vital for each student’s social and academic progress.
-Parents may ring the College to speak to or arrange an appointment with an Assistant Principal, PLT Leader, House Leader, or subject teacher or contact can be made through email.
+Parents may ring the College to speak to or arrange an appointment with a teacher, Year Level Leader of Head of School or contact can be made through email.
 The College diary is also an excellent avenue for communicating with teachers.

 Damaged, broken or out-of-order property